Unit 6 - Practice Quiz

 28 An increase in the Cash Reserve Ratio (CRR) helps control inflation by:

-B. Reducing the lending capacity of commercial banks.
+C. Increasing the lending capacity of commercial banks.

-C. Increasing the fiscal deficit.
+D. Increasing the fiscal deficit.

 29 The Laspeyres Price Index uses which basket for weighing prices?

-A. The current year's basket quantities.
+A. The base year's basket quantities.

-B. The base year's basket quantities.
+B. The current year's basket quantities.

 C. An average of base and current year quantities.